hsswx7/wustlCourses/README.md

 ## How to test

-- Use vscode with python installation, `launch.json` is provided for debugging
+- Use vscode with python extension, `launch.json` is provided for debugging